ai-agi/Large-Language-Models-empowered-Human-like-Dialogue/README.md

 # **Dialog**

 ***
-No star if cite number is below 10; one stars if cite number is below 100;two stars if cite number is below 1000; four stars if cite number is below 5000; five stars if cite number exceed 5000
+No star if cite number is below 10;  one stars if cite number is below 100;  two stars if cite number is below 1000;  four stars if cite number is below 5000;  five stars if cite number exceed 5000
 ***
 ## Open Domain Dialog  (Shen Fanqi)
 * ### _Paper_